 Make an instant one-off donation of any amount, or make a monthly commitment and become an HKFP Patron.
 HK$200 per month – the price of a weekly coffee – helps us achieve sustainability and safeguards our independence.

 Here are 12 more ways to support our team – click an option below:

 For bank transfers, please email a screenshot or phone photo of the receipt/confirmation to [email protected], after you have made arrangements.
-Supporters may also set up a regular standing order/direct debit with a form from your bank: HSBC, Standard Chartered, Hang Seng or Citibank.
+Supporters may also set up a regular standing order/direct debit with a form from your bank: HSBC, Standard Chartered, or Hang Seng.